Rhinoplasty

 One of the most common plastic surgery procedures, rhinoplasty is performed to reshape, reduce or augment a person’s nose, remove a hump, narrow nostril width, change the angle between the nose and the mouth, or to correct injury, birth defects, or other problems that affect breathing.
-Results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness and age (teenagers should have had their growth spurt).
+Results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness, and age (teenagers should have had their growth spurt).
 Insurance may cover rhinoplasty if it is done for reconstructive or medical reasons, but likely not for cosmetic purposes.

-In order to be a candidate for a rhinoplasty procedure you must meet the following criteria:
+In order to be a candidate for a rhinoplasty procedure, you must meet the following criteria:

 • Be at least 13 years old so that facial growth is complete